datastaxdevs/workshop-graphql-netflix/README.md

 If the result returned from the command displays **`datastaxdevs`** then you are not in the correct repository.
 If this is the case please [repeat step 2 above](#2-access-your-github-repository), otherwise just move on to the next step.

 ## 4. Install the Netlify CLI (Command Line Interface)
- * In the `appdev-week3-graphql` directory run the following command to install the netlify-cli
+ * In the `workshop-graphql-netflix` directory run the following command to install the netlify-cli
  ```
  npm install -g netlify-cli
 ```